 The Southwest Zone program was initiated with the diapause phase in 1997 with operations under the direction of the Louisiana Boll Weevil Eradication Program.
-The Arkansas Boll Weevil Eradication Foundation (ABWEF) assumed program operations starting with the third season-long phase of the program in 2000, and continued during the fourth season-long phase in 2001, the first season-long maintenance phase in 2002, the second season-long maintenance phase in 2003, the third season-long maintenance phase in 2004 the fourth season-long maintenance phase in 2005, the fifth season-long maintenance phase in 2006 and the sixth season-long maintenance phase in 2007.
+The Arkansas Boll Weevil Eradication Foundation (ABWEF) assumed program operations starting with the third season-long phase of the program in 2000, and continued during the fourth season-long phase in 2001, the first season-long maintenance phase in 2002, the second season-long maintenance phase in 2003, the third season-long maintenance phase in 2004 the fourth season-long maintenance phase in 2005, the fifth season-long maintenance phase in 2006, the sixth season-long maintenance phase in 2007 and the seventh season-long maintenance phase in 2008.
 Program operations were initiated in the Southeast Zone with the diapause phase in August 1999.
-The first season-long phase of the program began in the spring of 2000, and was followed by a second season-long phase in 2001, the third season-long phase in 2002, the forth season-long phase in 2003, the first season-long maintenance phase in 2004, the second season-long maintenance phase in 2005, the third season-long maintenance phase in 2006 and the forth season-long maintenance phase in 2007.
-Program operations were also implemented with the diapause phase in the Central Zone in August 2000, and were followed by the first season-long phase in 2001, the second season-long phase in 2002, the third season-long phase in 2003, the forth season-long phase in 2004 and the first season-long season maintenance phase in 2005.
+The first season-long phase of the program began in the spring of 2000, and was followed by a second season-long phase in 2001, the third season-long phase in 2002, the forth season-long phase in 2003, the first season-long maintenance phase in 2004, the second season-long maintenance phase in 2005, the third season-long maintenance phase in 2006, the fourth season-long maintenance phase in 2007 and the fifth season-long maintenance phase in 2008.
+Program operations were also implemented with the diapause phase in the Central Zone in August 2000, and were followed by the first season-long phase in 2001, the second season-long phase in 2002, the third season-long phase in 2003, the forth season-long phase in 2004, the first season-long season maintenance phase in 2005, the second season-long maintenance phase in 2006, the third season-long maintenance phase in 2007 and the fourth season-long maintenance phase in 2008.
 The Northeast Ridge Zone began the program operations with the diapause phase in 2001.
-The first season-long phase of the program began in the spring of 2002, the second seasonlong phase in 2003, third season-long phase in 2004 and the fourth season-long phase in 2005.
+The first season-long phase of the program began in the spring of 2002, the second season-long phase in 2003, third season-long phase in 2004, the fourth season-long phase in 2005, the fifth season-long phase in 2006, the first season-long maintenance phase in 2007 and the second season-long phase in 2008.
 The Arkansas State Plant Board entered into an agreement with the Arkansas Boll Weevil Eradication Foundation to carry out the eradication program in the Northeast Delta Zone as previously reported (Kiser et al, 2005).
 Program operations were implemented with the diapause phase in the Northeast Delta Zone in August 2003.
-The first season-long phase of the program began in the spring of 2004 and the second season-long phase in 2005.
+The first season-long phase of the program began in the spring of 2004, the second season-long phase in 2005, the third season-long phase in 2006, the fourth season-long phase in 2007 and the fifth season-long phase in 2008.
 With the initiation of the Northeast Delta Zone the entire state of Arkansas is currently under eradication.